schibsted/spid-tech-docs/resources/articles/selfservice/authentication.md

 ### Help!
 I JUST started out and I don't know about environments?!

-Take a chill pill and relax.
 Do your company currently have clients in production that uses SPiD?
 Ask your manager which environment they are under, or simply try to login to the clients then you will know what environment they should go under.

 If the answer to the question is "no" and you just started out, you should get access to SE Stage since there is no COM Stage (as of this writing).